wtoivo/RM2-F2F-quali-book/book/04-analysis.Rmd

 ## Data analysis

-This chapter has activities to support you with Thematic Analysis.
+This chapter has information to support you with Thematic Analysis.
 This chapter, alongside with Ashley's lectures, will talk you through the six steps required for TA; we advise using Braun & Clarke (2006) to structure your data analysis.
 This can be accessed through the library, using the following link: https://tinyurl.com/ybrsf5eg.
 There is also a good overview in Clarke & Braun (2013), which is on the reading list.

 **Overview of the steps of TA**